wifinigel/wiperf/README.md

 # Caveats

 This free software is provided for you to use at your own risk.
 There are no guarantees around its operation, suitability or the data that it provides.
-Please consult the [license file][license] shipped with this software.
+Please consult the [license file](License.txt) shipped with this software.

 # Developer